Questionable Publishers, Journals or Conferences

 - Publishers or agencies that use e-mail SPAM malpractices, who solicit articles from researchers through practices that exploit the pressure on researchers to publish

-- Publishers / journals website that are mimicking the site of other legitimate academic publisher
+- Publishers/journals websites that mimic the sites of other legitimate academic publisher

-- Publishers / journals website that are showing false contents indexing
+- Publishers/journals websites that are showing false content indexing

-- Publishers / journals website that are showing misleading metrics
+- Publishers/journals websites that are showing misleading metrics

 - Lack of peer-review quality standards